Saturday, Feb. 15, 2020

 It doesn’t appear council members are warming to the idea of a library district, a proposal they’ve been ruminating on since at least 2018.
 A Tuesday A council meeting where members deep-dive into topics of community interest and city staff present r... saw new and existing members pepper staff and consultants with specific questions that belied a sense of unease about relinquishing control of $30 million in city assets.

-The discussion was mainly a re-treading of old ground for recently elected officials, a how-to for forming, funding a running a district with a quick touch on finances.
-It was proposed 2019 budget cuts — later reversed — that set off calls from the Library Commission for a new way of paying for a system they claimed was chronically under-funded.
+The discussion was mainly a re-treading of old ground for recently elected officials, a how-to for forming, funding and running a district with a quick touch on finances.
+Proposed 2019 budget cuts — later reversed — set off calls from the Library Commission for a new way of paying for a system they claimed was chronically under-funded.

 A petition was submitted in 2019 to put the question of a library district to voters.
 It was withdrawn at the request of council, with a promise to study the issue in 2020.